celo-org/SocialConnect/asv2/README.md

 </details>

-For runnable scripts using these code examples, see `example-scripts`.
+For runnable scripts using these code examples, see the `example-scripts` directory.

 ## Getting identifiers from ODIS